Robert-IoT/dns/README.md

 # DNS-Exclude
-this repository holds the DNS pi-hol exclusion files on git
+this repository holds the DNS pi-hole exclusion files on git